Compare NVIDIA GeForce and AMD Radeon graphics card prices with VRAM filtering and full price history charts. Track GPU price drops on Amazon UK.

 Last reviewed:

 Modern games at 1440p need at least 8GB of VRAM, and 4K gaming benefits from 12GB or more.
-If you work with large textures, AI models, or video editing timelines, more VRAM prevents stuttering and out-of-memory errors.
+Current-generation cards — including the NVIDIA RTX 5070 (12GB) and AMD RX 9070 / RX 9070 XT (both 16GB) — have raised the mid-range baseline, making cards with less than 12GB a less future-proof choice for 2026 and beyond.
+If you work with large textures, AI models, or video editing timelines, 16GB or more prevents stuttering and out-of-memory errors.

 TechPowerUp GPU Reviews · Tom's Hardware GPU Benchmark Hierarchy